CodeLover254/CardsApp/ReadMe.md

 Password: **Password@456**

-**Note**: When adding the token to Swagger's Authorize window, please ensure that you insert the **Bearer** keyword before pasting the token.

 ## Run Locally

 In order to build and run locally, please ensure you have **.NET 8.0** SDK installed in your computer.
 Also ensure that you